Creative Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for creative professionals in Virginia?

 Federal contractors and consulting firms with large creative and UX divisions are among the most active sponsors in Virginia.
 Companies like Booz Allen Hamilton, Leidos, SAIC, and Deloitte regularly hire designers and creative strategists in the Northern Virginia corridor.
-Media companies and digital agencies based in Arlington and McLean also sponsor H-1B petitions for roles requiring specialized design or communications degrees.
+Media companies and digital agencies based in Arlington and McLean also sponsor H-1B visa petitions for roles requiring specialized design or communications degrees.

 What visa types are most common for creative roles in Virginia?